lieuzhenghong/human-compactness/40_docs/mcmc_procedure.md

-agent resembles oneself the more he or she might be expected reflexively to understand and act on one's own interests'... because the voter observes the relationship between these traits and real-life behaviour as part of his daily experience". \cite{ogrady2018} conducts corpus analysis on MPs' parliamentery speeches and finds that middle-class MPs were less likely to represent the interests of their working-class voters: their speeches were more likely to be anti-welfare, and they were less likely to rebel against the party whip when
+agent resembles oneself the more he or she might be expected reflexively to understand and act on one's own interests'... because the voter observes the relationship between these traits and real-life behaviour as part of his daily experience". \cite{ogrady2018} conducts corpus analysis on MPs' parliamentary speeches and finds that middle-class MPs were less likely to represent the interests of their working-class voters: their speeches were more likely to be anti-welfare, and they were less likely to rebel against the party whip when